 A Watch You Can Wear Anywhere

 The face itself is coated in some resilient sapphire crystal, and the stainless steel case is resistant to scratches.
 All told, the Khaki field watch is a reliable standard.
-It may not be a statement piece, but that's a statement in its own right.
+It may not be a statement piece, but even that's a statement in its own right.

 8. Seiko SSC745 Quartz Watch

 Seiko has managed to make casual look sexy.
 There's no mistaking the SSC745 for a dress watch, but that doesn't mean it's lacking in style.
-The ridged rubber band and sharp corners evoke the look of a sports watch, but the quality of the materials and the quality of the craftsmanship take this watch a step beyond that.
+The ridged rubber band and sharp corners evoke the look of a sports watch, but the quality of the materials and the craftsmanship take this watch a step beyond that.

 9. Citizen Men’s Eco-Drive Chronograph

 It's likely that at least one Eco-Drive watch will constantly be on our list of the best watches for men, and that's down to one thing - quality.
 The Eco-Drive battery is undoubtedly cool and tops our list of best solar batteries, but that level of thoughtfulness equally extends to every aspect of watch design here.